open-dynamic-robot-initiative/robot_interfaces/docs/installation.md

-@note If you intend to use this interface to control your own robot, this package is enough.
+@note If you intend to use this interface to control your own robot, this package (and its dependencies) is enough, and you can follow the instructions below.
 If you are looking for the interface of the TriFinger robot interface, see the installation instructions of the [`robot_fingers` package](https://open-dynamic-robot-initiative.github.io/code_documentation/robot_fingers/docs/doxygen/html/index.html) instead (this also includes `robot_interfaces`).